learning-zone/react-basics/README.md

 }

 // Usage:
-// Even though we didn't add the 'name' prop to each <input />,
+// Even though we did not add the 'name' prop to each <input />,
 // RadioGroup will inject it into both clones. function App() {
   return (